maimuna-omar/quiztrivia/README.md

 # quiztrivia

 Quiz Trivia is an engaging and interactive web-based application designed to challenge users with a variety of questions on different topics.
 This application combines fun and education, making it suitable for players of all ages.
-With features like score tracking, a countdown timer, and a review of missed questions, Quiz Trivia offers an immersive experience that keeps players entertained and informed.
+With features like score tracking, a countdown timer, and a review of missed questions, furthermore Quiz Trivia offers an immersive experience that keeps players entertained and informed.

 Features